 Take a city tour in Kuala Lumpur to see the various historical and beautiful sights that are scattered throughout the city.
 Or, alternatively, explore with your stomach and try the variety of different foods that are available for you to try.

-And fear not, Kuala Lumpur is a great urbe but you won’t be far from paradise either as there are some really cool spots to check out nearby like, for instance, Avani Sepang.
+And fear not, Kuala Lumpur is a great metropolis for every Asia lover out there and you won’t be far from paradise either as there are some really cool spots to check out nearby like, for instance, Avani Sepang.

 The second largest city in Malaysia and the capital of Penang is a great city full of history, architecture, and art for you to enjoy through simply exploring the streets.
 Due to its more modern nature, Georgetown is a major tourist spot as there is a great deal of shopping offered as well as more modern and historical features that won’t allow you to get bored while visiting it.